rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 Therefore, MassTransit ensures that you can from a Senders perspective either Send Commands, or Publish Events, and those messages would hit eventually home once anyone has ever set up a consumer.

 h2.
+Request-Reply (Send, Consume, and GetResponse)

+Starting the bus IS required (otherwise you will never get replies)

+**When** creating bus and initiating a `MessageRequestClient` with `serverbarscommand` as the Request type and `serverbarsresponse` as the Reply type
+**Then** only a queue `serverbarscommand` gets created **And** replies will be sent to the temporary unique queue for that application/session

+In this scenario, the Sender must have its bus started in order to get a temporary unique queue, where the responses are sent to after sending a command or query.
+The queue where Requests are sent to, is either a string or the name of the actual request type, eg. `serverbarscommand` if you use our code.

+h2.
 Fails, exceptions and dead letters

 Queues have a 'deadletter' stash.
 Messages that cannot be delivered to any receiver, or messages that could not be processed, gets moved here.